Achille004/PasswordManager/README.md

 Two languages are available: English and Italian.
 If you want to help translating, contact me at my email (2004marras@gmail.com).

-**The JAR and Windows Installers (exe and msi) are available both [here](https://github.com/Achille004/PasswordManager/releases "Releases page.") and [here](https://github.com/Achille004/PasswordManager/tree/main/compiled "Compiled files folder.") (these might be newer but unstable or bugged).**
+**The Windows Installers (exe and msi) are available both [here](https://github.com/Achille004/PasswordManager/releases "Releases page.") and [here](https://github.com/Achille004/PasswordManager/tree/main/compiled/installer "Installers folder.") (these might be newer but unstable or bugged).**
-The Windows Installers do not need any JRE as they come with a bundled one.
+The [portable](https://github.com/Achille004/PasswordManager/tree/main/compiled/portable "Portable version folder.") versions need a JRE to run as they do not come with a bundled one.

 The data files will be saved under `$USER_HOME/AppData/Local/Password Manager` if running on Windows or under `$USER_HOME/.passwordmanager` if running on any other operating system.